RandomPaulista/WHS/README.md

 # WHS
-A repository for wars and diplomacy in WHS
+A repository for wars and diplomacy in WHS (website soon!!!)
-Website!!!